top of page

 (1+0.1) ^ 6 – 1 = 77%

-What’s important here is to compare apples to apples, hence the conversion of Lender A’s offer to an annual interest rate.
-However, 10 cents in interest over two months and 15 cents over 12 months are not directly comparable, because they are not measured on the same time horizon; they don’t present the same time value of money.
+What’s important here is to compare apples to apples, which is why we converted Lender A’s offer to an annual interest rate.
+10 cents in interest over two months and 15 cents over 12 months are not directly comparable because they are not measured on the same time horizon, so they don’t present the same time value of money.

 Let’s look at a more complex example.